-Deninger is the author of "Sports on Television: The How and Why Behind What You See," published by Routledge Taylor and Francis of New York and London.
+Deninger is the author of "Sports on Television: The How and Why Behind What You See," published by Routledge.
 He spent 25 years at ESPN leading production teams for studio programming, live remote events and digital video platforms.

 Deninger has won Emmy Awards for innovation in sports television, production on digital platforms and educational television.
 He developed for American television the digital instant review technology called “Shot Spot” which is now in use at virtually all major tennis tournaments.

 He launched ESPN’s coverage of Wimbledon and the French Open, plus was the executive in charge of production for World Cup 1994, a dozen Australian Opens, Friday Night Fights, Triple Crown horse racing, PBA bowling and a multitude of other live events.

 Deninger joined ESPN in October 1982 as the first coordinating producer for "SportsCenter" and held that position until 1986.
 That was the year he created the Scholastic Sports America series, which continued for 15 years on ESPN.
 During the course of his career at ESPN, Deninger launched more than a dozen new televised series and events including the National Spelling Bee and Major League Soccer.
 He also created the most successful daily sports video series in the history of the internet, "SportsCenter Right Now," which was originally called the "SportsCenter Minute."